sugarlabs/musicblocks-v4-lib/README.md

 ### Code Quality Notes

-1. Sticking to _TypeScript_ conventions, use _camelCase_ for filenames, _CAPITALCASE_ for
+1. Sticking to _TypeScript_ conventions, use _camelCase_ for filenames (_PascalCase_ for _class_
-constants, _camelCase_ for identifiers, and _PascalCase for classes_.
+files), _CAPITALCASE_ for constants, _camelCase_ for identifiers, and _PascalCase_ for _classes_.
 Linting has been strictly configured.
 A `super-linter` is configured to lint check the files on a pull request.
 In fact, the _TypeScript_ watcher or build will throw errors/warnings if there are linting problems.
 This has been done to maintain code quality.

 2. If a PR is addressing an issue, prefix the branch name with the issue number.
 For example, say a PR is addressing issue `100`, a branch name could be `100-patch-foobar`.